sbabic/swupdate/doc/source/swupdate.rst

 are not in the list processed by the parser.
 In this way, it is possible to have a single delivered image for the update of multiple devices.

-Multiple devices is supported by the default parser, too.
+Multiple devices are supported by the default parser, too.

 ::